daknob/eldim/README.md

 host.
 The shortest format must be used, so `2001:db8::1` will work, but `2001:0db8:0000:0000:0000:0000:0000:0001` will not.
 They can be more than one.

+#### password
+The `password` string is a password that can be supplied by the `password` POST form element that can be used to lookup clients instead of by their IP Address.
+The `password` is checked before the IP Address of the host.

 ### Example Configuration Files
 There are example configuration files that include all of the above commands in this repository.
 Feel free to start with them as your base, and then make